gummyworm/monster/docs/linker.md

 The `MEMORY` block defines all the _sections_.
 The `SEGMENTS` block defines how the segments defined in the object code map to the memory sections.

+The link file must always be named "LINK".
+Therefore, only 1 link file may exist on a given disk.
+This is the file that the linker will look for to set up the MEMORY and SEGMENTS prior to linking the object files.

 #### EXAMPLE
 Below is a simple example of the link configuration file format